minio/docs/source/operations/concepts/availability-and-resiliency.rst

    Community Support is best-effort only and has no SLAs around responsiveness.

 MinIO implements :ref:`erasure coding <minio-erasure-coding>` as the core component in providing availability and resiliency during drive or node-level failure events.
-   MinIO shards each object into data and :ref:`parity <minio-ec-parity>` blocks and distributes those blocks across a single :ref:`erasure set <minio-ec-erasure-set>`.
+   MinIO partitions each object into data and :ref:`parity <minio-ec-parity>` shards and distributes those shards across a single :ref:`erasure set <minio-ec-erasure-set>`.

    .. figure:: /images/availability/availability-erasure-sharding.svg
       :figwidth: 100%
       :align: center
-      :alt: Diagram of erasure coded object sharded into 12 data blocks and 4 parity blocks
+      :alt: Diagram of erasure coded object partitioned into 12 (twelve) data shards and 4 (four) parity shards

-      This simple one-node deployment has 16 drives in one erasure set.
+      This small one-node deployment has 16 drives in one erasure set.
-      Assuming default :ref:`parity <minio-ec-parity>` of ``EC:4``, MinIO shards the object into 4 parity blocks and 12 data blocks.
+      Assuming default :ref:`parity <minio-ec-parity>` of ``EC:4``, MinIO shards the object into 4 (four) parity shards and 12 (twelve) data shards.
-      MinIO distributes these blocks evenly across each drive in the erasure set.
+      MinIO distributes these shards evenly across each drive in the erasure set.

 MinIO uses a deterministic algorithm to select the erasure set for a given object.
    For each unique object namespace ``BUCKET/PREFIX/[PREFIX/...]/OBJECT.EXTENSION``, MinIO always selects the same erasure set for read/write operations.